Skip to main content

 • Category: Pick the closest match

-New to bundles?
-See Understanding Bundles for details on how they work.
+New to MCP servers?
+See Understanding MCP Servers for how they work.

 Step 2: Configure Provider Credentials

-Most bundles require credentials to access external APIs (Smartlead, GitHub, Slack, etc.).
-You'll add and verify these credentials directly from your bundle page in just a few clicks.
+Most MCP servers require credentials to access external APIs (Smartlead, GitHub, Slack, etc.).
+You'll add and verify these from your MCP server page in just a few clicks.

 Team Workspaces